 *This post may contain affiliate links

-I decided to do things a little different today.
-Ever since creating www.barkandbiscuits.com I have been asked by people how I started this blog.
-Today, I wanted to talk about the ‘behind the scenes' and actually show you the exact steps so that you can start your own blog.
+Ever since creating Bark and Biscuits I have been asked by people how to start a blog.
+Today, I want to show you the exact steps so that you can start a blog on your own.

-That has been my motivation to write this post.
 Building this website all on my own has taught me so much.
 The good, the bad, the right, the wrong.
-If I can help make the process a little easier, I will be very happy.
+If I can help make the process a little easier, I will be very happy!

 These are the steps I took to create my website.
 By the end of this tutorial, you too will have your own blog and will be able to start your blogging journey.
 Be sure you bookmark this page so that you can easily find it again if you need to.